efdevcon/devcon-website/src/content/sections/en/how-will-the-auction-work.md

 ## How will the auction work?

-The 20 highest bidders in the Auction will each receive a Voucher Code redeemable for 1 Free Ticket to Devcon 6.
-All funds/proceeds above the Reserve Price will be donated to public goods.
+The 20 highest bidders in the Auction will pay their bid in exchange for a ticket to Devcon VI.
+All funds/proceeds will be donated to public goods.

 ---